 The components being used today are of the highest quality.
 It is estimated that shoulder replacements today will last at least 15-20 years.

-risks of Shoulder Replacement Surgery
+Risks of Having Shoulder Replacement Surgery

 During your consultations and preparation for surgery, your Orthopedic Associates of Long Island surgeon will explain all of the possible risks and complications of shoulder replacement surgery.
 These include both during the surgery and in the years after your procedure.
 Most of these can be successfully treated.